Psymposia: Work and views

-Psymposia has been widely credited with illuminating sexual abuse in the field of psychedelic medicine, in underground settings and clinical trials.
-In 2021 and 2022, New York Magazine published an investigative podcast series in collaboration with Psymposia called Cover Story: Power Trip.
+In 2021 and 2022, New York Magazine published an investigative podcast series and collaboration with Psymposia called Cover Story: Power Trip.
 It was co-created and co-produced by Psymposia members Ross and Nickles.
 The podcast discussed a variety of concerns about the underground psychedelic industry, as well as issues within the clinical trials of MDMA-assisted psychotherapy (MDMA-AT) for treatment of post-traumatic stress disorder (PTSD) being sponsored by the Multidisciplinary Association for Psychedelic Studies (MAPS) and Lykos Therapeutics.